 Today is Memorial Day, the one day a year we officially recognize the ultimate sacrifice many, too many, military men and women have paid in service to our country.
 I spent over nine years in the United States Air Force, and in that time, I personally knew only one person who paid that ultimate price.

 His name was Sergeant Randy Davis.
 I served with him at Clark Air Base in the Philippines.
 We were in the same squadron, the 3rd Component Repair Squadron (3rd CRS).
 I was in the Electronic Warfare shop, Randy worked in the Egress shop.
-His was a member of the group responsible for working on and maintaining the Martin-Baker ejection seats found in the F-4E and F-4G Phantom aircraft.
+He was a member of the group responsible for working on and maintaining the Martin-Baker ejection seats found in the F-4E and F-4G Phantom aircraft.
 We both worked the flight-line, directly on the aircraft.
 There was an electronic warfare display screen found in the aft cockpit of the F-4G Wild Weasel that had to be removed when the forward cockpit ejection seat was removed.
 The old F-4 was like that: to remove one thing, you often had to first remove two other things.

 Because of this fact, I often found myself working on the same aircraft as Randy.
 I would remove the display, so he and his co-workers could remove the front seat.